QuickBooks Payroll Calculator: Calculate Employee Paychecks, Payroll Taxes

 • W-4 information

-Step 2: Enter Employee Pay Information
+Step 2: Enter Employee Earnings

-• Hourly rate or salary
+• Hourly wage or salary

 • Hours worked